Waxal-Multilingual/speech-data/README.md

  - Text: The translated text.

 ## Data collection
 Audio data was crowd-sourced with a chat bot using Whatsapp and Twilio.
 Transcription and translation was performed by linguists.
-More details below.
+Prompts were chosen in a uniform distribution from [this list](https://docs.google.com/spreadsheets/d/1wlItYWGXu3GtHWfQD8m8_FcUVqWsCzINPkwDB5fkExs).

 ### Methodology
 #### Speech